50shades0fGraei/Codemap/README.md

 2. _Multidimensional data analysis_: Develop AI systems that can analyze and visualize complex, multidimensional data, revealing new patterns and insights.
 3. _Autonomous systems_: Design autonomous systems that can navigate and interact with dynamic, 3D environments, such as drones, self-driving cars, or robots.

-# Next Steps
-1. _Research multidimensional mathematical frameworks_: Investigate mathematical frameworks that can support multidimensional reasoning and data representation, such as topology, geometry, or differential equations.
-2. _Develop a multidimensional data structure_: Design a data structure that can efficiently represent and manipulate multidimensional data.
-3. _Create a prototype_: Build a prototype that demonstrates the potential of multidimensional AI-human interaction, using a combination of spatial, temporal, and causal reasoning.

-How would you like to proceed with exploring these multidimensional concepts and developing your programming language?You're envisioning a navigation system where you're always moving forward or backward, and then using the up, down, left, and right directions to navigate within a specific "plane" or "level".

-The ANU symbol, also known as the Swastika, is a great reference point.
-It represents the intersection of two axes, with the horizontal axis representing forward and backward movement, and the vertical axis representing up and down movement.
-The left and right directions would then be represented by the diagonal arms of the symbol.

 # Implementing the Navigation System

 To implement this navigation system, we could use a combination of keyboard inputs or commands to control the movement.
 For example: